R-N-Wata/WeatherorNot/README.md

 <h2>Chapter 1: What is Js </h2>

-<p>Commonly mistaken for having a connection with Java, JavaScript is independent of Java.
-However, the language was designed initially to appeal to the Java audience - offering a lighter alternative.</p>
+Commonly mistaken for having a connection with Java, JavaScript is independent of Java.
+However, the language was designed initially to appeal to the Java audience - offering a lighter alternative.

-<p>The language itself is steered by a committee of technical engineers from a broad range of companies  (made of 50 -100 different people) that meet regularly to assess and vote on new changes that need to be implemented and the direction that the language will go.</p>
+The language itself is steered by a committee of technical engineers from a broad range of companies  (made of 50 -100 different people) that meet regularly to assess and vote on new changes that need to be implemented and the direction that the language will go.

 <p>They have a 4 stage process for the addition of a new feature.
 This process is can take anywhere from 6 months to years before a new feature is added to the language.</p>